What first springs to mind when you hear the name Kiev?

 If I bring my daughters, I will probably also check out the Children’s Railway, an educational remnant of the country’s Soviet past.
 It’s not a model, but a narrow gauge railway for real train travel.
 This is where teenagers learnt the professions of the railway.
 Today, it’s more of an entertaining outing, I expect, but children (9 – 15) still work as train drivers and conductors.

-This is an excerpt of my article Golden Kiev on Boots’n'All.
+This is an excerpt – a long one – of my article Golden Kiev on Boots’n'All.

 If you would like to be informed of updates to this blog please sign up via Feedburner here.